coderMeira/cub3D/README.md

 The graphics were made using Minilibx library, and the renderization was made using a [ray-casting](https://lodev.org/cgtutor/raycasting.html) technique which uses the [DDA](https://en.wikipedia.org/wiki/Digital_differential_analyzer_(graphics_algorithm)) algorithm.

 ## Usage
-(This software is only available in Linux and macOS atm)
+(This software is only available for Linux and macOS atm)

 #### To compile on linux/mac
 * You should install first `MinilibX` on your machine